bdholt1/CarND-Vehicle-Detection/writeup.md

 ![Data examples][image1]

 From the Dalal Triggs 2005 paper I got the sense that the color space doesn't make much difference to performance, so I focused my effort on exploring the various parameters to the HOG feature.
-After reading in images, I converted them to grayscale and flipped them horizontally to duplicate the dataset.
+After reading in images, I converted them to grayscale from RGB and flipped them horizontally to duplicate the dataset.

 The dataset contains 17936 non-vehicle images and 17944 vehicle images.